sipg-isr/SmartRetail/README.md

 ## The project

-**PT Smart Retail** is a mobilizing agenda for business innovation funded by the Portuguese Recovery and Resilience Plan (PRR) and led by **[Sensei](https://www.sensei.tech)**.
+**PT Smart Retail** is an agenda for business innovation funded by the Portuguese Recovery and Resilience Plan (PRR) and led by **[Sensei](https://www.sensei.tech)**.
 It brings together industrial, technological, scientific and end-user partners to design, demonstrate and industrialize a new generation of autonomous retail formats — autonomous stores, modular pods and smart cabinets — together with the technologies that support them.
 Our part is the computer vision and machine learning stack that lets a store understand what happens inside it.

 ## Our contribution